luluzhou1/alinush.github.io/_posts/2024-06-01-ECDSA-signatures.md

     - Typically, ECDSA security reductions must make assumptions about the [conversion function](#the-ecdsa-conversion-problem)
     - ...or work in the generic group model (GGM)
     - ...or introduce strange assumptions like the _semi-discrete logarithm (SDLP)_ problem
+    + In fact, algebraic security reduction for ECDSA _"can only exist if the security reduction is allowed to program the conversion function"_[^HK23e]
     - For the latest security analysis, see recent works by Eike Kiltz[^FKP16]$^,$[^HK23e].
+ 1. ECDSA is often used over NIST curves.
+It doesn't have to be, but it is.
+Some folks suspect these [curves could be backdoored](https://safecurves.cr.yp.to/rigid.html).

 {: .note}
 Although ECDSA can be very fragile in the face of side-channels (e.g., extracting ECDSA keys from Yubikeys[^eea-side-channel], it is not clear to what extent other schemes would fare better (e.g., both [Schnorr](/2024/05/31/Schnorr-signatures.html) and BLS[^BLS01] do exponentiations with secrets).

+## Conclusion

+Despite my strong bias against ECDSA, I still find it to be a cool signature scheme:

+ 1. It is highly-succinct: it requires only 2 field elements.
+ 1. It is one of the few signature schemes we have in the discrete log setting (besides Schnorr[^Schn89], Chaum-Pedersen[^CP92], Okamoto[^Okam93]; what else?)
+ 1. It led to the discovery of pubkey recovery algorithms
+ 1. It does not use the Fiat-Shamir transform[^FS87]

 ## TODOs

 Other items I hope to address in the future:

+ - Batch verification of ECDSA signatures
+ - The necessity of random oracles in ElGamal/DSA to prevent [existential forgeries](https://en.wikipedia.org/wiki/ElGamal_signature_scheme#Existential_forgery) (also [here](https://crypto.stackexchange.com/questions/35684/el-gamal-existential-forgery-using-pointcheval-stern-signature-algorithm))
  - I hope to write down a reasonable proof of EUF-CMA security.
  - Other [summaries of why ECDSA is very feeble](https://blog.trailofbits.com/2020/06/11/ecdsa-handle-with-care/).
  - [Signing as $(R,s)$](https://crypto.stackexchange.com/questions/53025/what-is-customizable-in-ecdsa-signature-and-verification) when combining ECDSA with other algorithms.